columbia/VIA/README.md

 password: ae
 ```

+After each iteration is done, you will need to enter the password to download the results from the VM/N1SDP.

 The results will be saved to the corresponding `[bench].txt` and you can get the average results by:

 ```